ermyas/sgnv2/docs/workflows.md

 ### User refund or LP withdrawal

-The withdrawal flow is same for user tranfer refund or LP liquidity withdrawal.
+The withdrawal flow is same for user transfer refund or LP liquidity withdrawal.

 1. User or LP requests refund or withdrawal by sending a [withdraw request](https://github.com/celer-network/sgn-v2/blob/3b35212c68/proto/sgn/cbridge/v1/tx.proto#L68-L83) to a validator (via gateway).
 If x/cbridge verifies that the request is valid, it will create a withdraw message for validators to sign.
     - Note that each withdrawal request has a unique [request id](https://github.com/celer-network/sgn-v2/blob/3b35212c68/proto/sgn/cbridge/v1/tx.proto#L75), which is to make sure that each withdraw can only happen once on both SGN and the onchain smart contract.